The Dirigible Balloon

 Sarah Ziman

 Sarah is originally from Wales, now living in Hertfordshire.
 She prefers to write poetry for children, though thinks that the best poems can be enjoyed by people of all ages.
-She has twice been highly commended in The Caterpillar Poetry Prize, and won first prize in the 2021 YorkMix Poems for Children Competition.
-Her work has appeared in The Best Ever Book of Funny Poems published by Macmillan, various magazines and websites.
+She has three times been highly commended in The Caterpillar Poetry Prize, and won first prize in the 2021 YorkMix Poems for Children Competition.
+Her work has appeared in anthologies published by Macmillan, OUP, Pomelo Books and Candlestick Press, and various print magazines and online journals.
+Her first solo collection for children, 'Why Did My Brain Make Me Say It?' comes out in September 2024 with Troika.